Ashutosh781/Ashutosh781.github.io/_pages/about.md

 ## Research Interests

 My current research interests lie in developing controls and motion planning for highly dynamic systems.
-Apart from this, I am eager to investigate and discover applications of crucial fields such as perception and deep learning to augment traditional control approaches.
+Apart from this, I am eager to investigate and discover applications of crucial fields such as perception and reinforcement learning to augment traditional control approaches.
 My past projects have included works on mathematical modelling, controls for legged robots, 3D vision and signal processing.

 ## Other Interests